Brandon Crawford Player Props: Giants vs. Angels

 Angels Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in MLB.
+- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in the league.

-- The Angels have a 4.46 team ERA that ranks 20th among all league pitching staffs.
+- The Angels' 4.49 team ERA ranks 21st among all MLB pitching staffs.

-- Angels pitchers combine to rank 25th in baseball in home runs allowed (144 total, 1.3 per game).
+- Angels pitchers combine to allow 145 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- His last appearance was on Tuesday against the Atlanta Braves, when the left-hander threw five innings, surrendering two earned runs while giving up three hits.
+- In his last appearance on Wednesday, the right-hander went 3 2/3 innings against the Atlanta Braves, allowing nine earned runs while surrendering eight hits.

-- The 26-year-old has an ERA of 4.19, with 7.3 strikeouts per nine innings, in 19 games this season.
-Opponents have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.